FeiYao-Edinburgh/CS-hardware-software/Notes/setupComEnv.md

 j2
 pjasmin
 geo
-# Change to a directory where you would like work (e.g. cd $RDS/PhD-Edinburgh).
+# Change to a directory where you would like work (e.g. cdg).
 jupy
 # Open http://localhost:8996/ in Google-Chrome
 ```